Our special Silver Anniversary brochure has been out on the streets for less than a month and there is now even more news to report!

 First, we have a completely new event on the programme– and it’s free.
 Rafael Klein is an artist who works in different media, from sculpture to painting graphics to artists’ books.
 His magnificent exhibition of 120 sculptures, entitled Moment to Moment, will be on display in Wells Cathedral from 7 – 25 October and he will be discussing this and his other work in the Festival Marquee at 4.30pm on Wednesday 18 October.
 Rafael’s exquisite books are hand printed and bound, in signed limited editions, and have been described as sculptural objects in themselves.
 His talk, which is a free event, promises to be delightful.

-On a sadder note we regret to announce that Clare Balding has cancelled her event which had been scheduled for Sunday 15 October.
-She now has an unavoidable engagement abroad.
+On a sadder note we regret to announce that the event with Clare Balding on Sunday 15 October has been postponed as Clare is now due abroad for an unavoidable engagement.
 We hope to secure an alternative date for Clare’s talk, and are also looking for a suitable author to fill her slot on 15 October.
-Please keep an eye on the website for news..
+Please keep an eye on the website for news.

 Better news, however, is that Mike Brearley, former England cricket captain, confirmed his availability after the brochure was printed.
 He will be speaking on the first evening, (8pm Friday 13 October) advising us how best to keep ‘on form’.
 And his advice is not just for cricketers and sporting enthusiasts.
 His fascinating book looks at ‘form’ across a range of disciplines – from finance to philosophy; from music to medicine and in many different areas en route.